MOFA: Modular Factorial Design for Hyperparameter Optimization: Theoretical Analysis

-\textbf{Accuracy.} For factorial analysis, if we use Random Search to draw $X_1,\ldots,X_N$ independently from a uniform distribution and use $\bar Y=N^{-1}\sum_{i=1}^N f(X_i)$ as an estimate of its effect, this estimator will approach the expectation $\mathbb E f(X)$.
-In this case, one can use the Koksma-Hlawka inequality \citep{koksma1942een,hlawka1971discrepancy,aistleitner2015functions}, $|\mathbb E f(X)-\bar Y|\leq V(f)\cdot D^*(X_1,\ldots,X_N),$ where $V(f)$ is the variation in the sense of Hardy and Krause and $D^*$ is the star discrepancy \citep{drmota2006sequences}.
-Hence, reducing the star discrepancy is the goal.
+For factorial analysis (Fig.~\ref{fig:bigmap}d), MOFA aims to compare different levels and choose the best one.
+The mean statistics $\bar Y_i=\sum_{X_j\in\text{level}~i} f(X_j)$ is used to estimate the effect of the $i$-th level, $\mathbb E_{X\in\text{level}~i} f(X)$, where $f(X)$ is the response of the factor vector $X$.
+Then, according to these estimates, the level with the highest mean statistics is picked as the best level.
+Although the estimator will approach the effect asymptotically, it can be poor when the dataset $P=(X_1,X_2,\ldots,X_N$) is small.
+In this case, one can use the Koksma-Hlawka inequality \cite{koksma1942een,hlawka1971discrepancy,aistleitner2015functions} to control the worst case.
+The Koksma-Hlawka inequality is stated as Eq.(\ref{eq:wcr}).

-The following upper bound of the star discrepancy of Latin Hypercubes was introduced in \cite{doerr2018probabilistic}.
-Furthermore, this work also proved its sharpness from a probabilistic point of view. \begin{property} Let $X_i$s $(i=1,\ldots,N)$ be $d$-dimensional vectors of Latin Hypercubes.
-For every $c>0$, we have
+where $V(f)$ is the variation in the sense of Hardy and Krause \cite{pausinger2015koksma} and $D^*$ is the star discrepancy \cite{drmota2006sequences}.
+The variation $V(f)$ is a constant in our situation.
+Hence, reducing the star discrepancy of $P$ is a natural way to control the worst-case response.